mrush-ilao/ilao-documentation/docs/source/cms_structured_legal_howto.rst

 Jurisdiction
 ===============

 Each how-to should be coded to the jurisdiction(s) it applies to.
-See coverage area.
-A solution can have multiple how-tos, each with different jurisdictions.
+See :ref:`cms-coverage-area`.
+A :ref:`cms-legal-solution` can have multiple how-tos, each with different jurisdictions.
 Individual steps are not tagged by jurisdiction.

 For example: